What is Certified Organic?

 How can I start to incorporate organics into my life?

 Most people start by buying certified organic fresh fruit and vegetables.
 If you can’t source all your fresh fruit and vegetables organically at least choose certified organic fruit and vegetables that you eat the skin of such as strawberries, apples and potatoes, that way you avoid harmful chemical residues.

-What is the difference between Australian Organic and a certifier like ACO Certification or NASAA?
+What is the difference between the industry body Australian Organic and a certification body?

 Australian Organic Limited (AOL) is the leading organic industry body representing certifiers and certified operators.
 AOL is a not for profit member-based organisation that advocates for the betterment growth interests of the certified organic industry by lobbying government and driving awareness.
 Established in 1987 and formerly Biological Farmers of Australia (BFA), AOL has been the major force in ensuring organic standards remain robust and are in line with global export markets.

-AOL owns its own private organic standard, called the Australian Certified Organic Standard, as does NASAA.
+AOL owns its own private organic standard, called the Australian Certified Organic Standard.
 AOL licences certification bodies to use the ACOS and Bud logo as part of their certification services.

 Licensed certification bodies ensure their organic operators are adhering to the Certification Rules and relevant Standards.
 All Department of Agriculture approved organic certification bodies ensure compliance with the relevant standards which allows trace back of all products to their origin.

 Do organic standards apply to produce once it has left the farm gate?